llanverygranger/anorak/README.md

 # anorak

+WHAT DOES THE CODE DO
 Work out whether to use 'an' or 'a' before an English word.
 Code written in PHP.

+ANORAK MEANING
 Anorak stands for AN OR A Knowhow

+EXAMPLE RESULTS
 If you run the file example_usage.php the following results will be output demonstrating the algorithm in practise:

  - An NSA engineer.